 Divorce can be a traumatic experience for children.
 Besides potentially witnessing their parents argue over issues, they may also have to move when the court has finalized child custody.
 They may have to change neighborhoods and schools and make new friends.
 In other words, they may have to start a new life.

-Buying out a spouse in a divorce can help maintain a sense of stability in the children’s lives.
-The custodial parent can buy out the other parent from their home so the children can stay where they’re already accustomed to, which can be beneficial for their well-being.
+Buying out a spouse in a divorce can help maintain stability in the children’s lives.
+The custodial parent can buy out the other parent from their home so the children can stay where they’re already accustomed to, which can benefit their well-being.

 Saving Litigation Costs

 A divorce can be costly.
 It usually requires lawyers and extensive negotiation over shared assets, which can lead to heated arguments.
 Especially when it’s time to answer the question, “who gets the house?”.